Server

 http://host:port/context/rest/api-name/api-version/resource-name

-Currently there are two API names available, which will be discussed later on this page:
+Currently there are three API names available, which will be discussed further below.
+Each of those names are versioned independently.
+The available API names are

 1